 Call a Florence Divorce Attorney to Discuss Your Case Today

 It is advisable to consult with a Florence divorce attorney to find out how you can protect your interests and rights when your divorce case is pending.
 When used irresponsibly, social media can have a negative impact on your divorce proceedings.
 That is why it is vital to avoid posting things that could adversely affect your case.

 A skilled divorce lawyer at The Law Office of Brett H. Pritchard can help you understand the possible problems that social media may create while your divorce case is pending.
-Call 254-501-4040 to discuss your situation.
+Call us at (254) 781-4222 or contact us online to discuss your situation.